Here are 5 travel tips that we have found useful on our family trips.

 I’m not saying to never go to 5-star luxury vacation resorts, which all parents would prefer (like me and my wife), but once in a while, it may be more worthwhile for the kids, to keep things simple and go on a camping trip.

 NEXUS is the best!
 I can’t stress this enough.
 We have been NEXUS members for the past 6 years, and have saved countless hours by having these cards.

 What is NEXUS?

-NEXUS is a Canada-United States program for pre-approved, low-risk travellers entering Canada or the United States.
+NEXUS is a Canada-United States program for pre-approved, low-risk travelers entering Canada or the United States.
 It allows you to bypass line-ups at customs at the airports and allows you to access NEXUS lines at border crossings.
 You can apply online, and it costs $50 for each adult (over the age of 18 years old).
 It is free to apply for children under the age of 18 years old.
-You will then have to go for an interview and get your photo and iris scan taken at a designated NEXUS enrolment centre (mainly at the airports).
+You will then have to go for an interview and get your photo and iris scan taken at a designated NEXUS enrolment center (mainly at the airports).